1) What is the legal framework governing bribery in Germany?

 The Public Prosecution Office is the competent authority in Germany with regard to bribery.

-Individuals face up to ten years' imprisonment and/or a fine on conviction (depending on the severity of the offence and depending on whether public officials are involved).
+Individuals face up to ten years' imprisonment and/or a fine on conviction (depending on the severity of the offense and depending on whether public officials are involved).

 If bribery has been committed and the principal or a secondary participant has acquired proceeds from it or obtained anything in order to commit it, the court shall order the confiscation of what was obtained (section 73 GCC).